BAJA HA-HA 2022 REPORT, THE 'DIRECTOR'S CUT'

 Sue Drake, back left, kept the Here to Eternity

-contest alive, but Susan Warner of Oz,
+but Susan Warner of Oz,

 front left, carried the day.